-Enter the amount from the worksheet, line 14, column (c).
+If you completed the worksheet on page 29, enter the amount from the worksheet, line 14, column (c).

 Only include net long-term capital gains on this line if it can be verified that the asset was acquired after December 31, 2011.
 For purposes of this line, an asset acquired by gift or inheritance is considered acquired on the date it was acquired by the gift-giver or the deceased individual.